We help communities recover, rebuild and reimagine after disaster

 9. Fire-Resistant Wood, Forest Recovery, and What Comes Next with Tyler Freres

 In this episode, Jennifer Gray Thompson speaks with Tyler Freres about what it can mean to rebuild with wood after a megafire.
 Tyler shares the story of his family’s long-standing timber business in Oregon’s Santiam Canyon, how the Beachie Creek Fire affected both the community and their forestland, and why the recovery of burned timber matters for local economies, land restoration, and future resilience.
-The conversation also looks at mass timber and mass plywood panels, including how engineere
+The conversation also looks at mass timber and mass plywood panels, including how engineer

 8